 - Access by Subprocessors involved in Transfer (a): User account details: Username and password are exchanged under the cover of TLS.
-Any further transactions are authorized via pseudenoymised unique token-based system and are temporary (expire) to identify Authorised Users, both internally and with relevant Subprocessors. - Access by the Subprocessors involved in Transfer (a): User account details: Username and password is secured by two-factor authentication and the data is encrypted. - Data is kept encrypted at rest in an AWS database.
+Any further transactions are authorized via pseudenoymised unique token-based system and are temporary (expire) to identify Authorised Users, both internally and with relevant Subprocessors. - Access by the Subprocessors involved in Transfer (a): User account details: Username and password and Transfer (b): User log activity information, is secured by two-factor authentication and the data is encrypted. - Data is kept encrypted at rest in an AWS database.
 TPN configuration is behind a VPN with limited access and all events are logged for verification purposes.
 There are multiple levels of encryption and controls in place to prevent AWS from accessing the data.